BehaviorTree/BehaviorTree.CPP/docs/tutorial_B_node_parameters.md

 ## NodeParameters in the XML

-To pass the parameter in the XML, use an attribute with the same name:
+To pass the parameter from a XML, use attributes:

 ``` XML
 <Sequence>